Dennisx0410/Take-It-Easy/backend/README.md

 #### Body
 - N/A
 #### Return
-- `Array of activated restaurant Json documents`
+- Array of activated restaurant JSON documents

 ## Get All Not Activated Restaurant Info
 #### URL